QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 The main IDEA is to practice test-driven,

 * you can some test classes
-* you need to code your classes in order to pass the tests
+* you need to code your classes to pass the tests

-That's one of a hell because there are too much comments, and sometimes you don't know exactly what you need to do but do it step by step and you will see that's easy (at least not that hard).
+That's one hell of a job because there are too many comments, and sometimes you don't know exactly what you need to do but do it step by step and you will see that's easy (at least not that hard).